Arad, Israel: Municipal flag and emblem

 The emblem of Arad is a square with a hill and a flame.
 The hill represents Mount Kidod, a hill in the northeastern part of the city, and the flame represents natural gas, which was extracted in the area in Arad's early days and spurred the city's growth.
 The emblem was adopted on 19 May 1966.
 The flag of Arad is a rectangle with a 2:3 ratio, which has a light blue background and shows the emblem in the center with the Hebrew text for "Municipality of Arad" at the top and the English text "City of ARAD Israel" (or variations thereof) and the bottom.
 This is the de facto flag, and there is no law or edict making it official.

+Voting Patterns

+In the 2022 election, 56 percent of voters in Arad voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 41 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the Arab parties.